-Winifred Quinn co-leads a national issue campaign dedicated to improving health care through nursing, the Future of Nursing: Campaign for Action.
-She leads a team that supports action coalitions in each state and the District of Columbia that implements the Institute of Medicine’s recommendations from its landmark 2011 report, The Future of Nursing: Leading Change, Advancing Health.
-Winifred initiated and leads the Campaign for Action’s diversity work to help ensure a more diverse nursing workforce, faculty, and leadership.
+Dr. Quinn co-leads a national campaign dedicated to improving health care through nursing, the Future of Nursing: Campaign for Action.
+She oversees a team that supports action coalitions in each state and the District of Columbia that work to implement the Institute of Medicine’s recommendations from its landmark 2011 report, The Future of Nursing: Leading Change, Advancing Health.
+Dr. Quinn also assists with the Campaign for Action’s diversity work to help ensure a more diverse nursing workforce, faculty, and leadership.

-Winifred works across AARP to address public policies that intersect with consumer and nursing issues.
-She focuses on policy issues that funding for nursing education and legal barriers that prevent all levels of registered nurses from practicing to the full extent of their education and expertise.
-Winifred’s federal policy work includes nursing education provisions within the 2010 Patient Protection and Affordable Care Act.
-She helped to initiate a national-level coalition that resulted in Medicare supporting graduate-level nursing education for the first time in its history.
-Winifred leads the team that provides the state-based Action Coalitions and AARP state offices to modernize scope-of-practice laws.
-Within that role, she places a strong emphasis on building coalitions and engaging stakeholders.
+Dr. Quinn also works across AARP to help address public policies that intersect with consumer and nursing issues.
+She focuses on policy issues related to improving funding for nursing education and legal barriers that prevent all levels of registered nurses from practicing to the full extent of their education and expertise.
+Her federal policy work includes working on nursing education provisions within the 2010 Patient Protection and Affordable Care Act.
+She helped to initiate a national-level coalition that successfully moved Medicare to begin supporting graduate-level nursing education.
+Her state-level policy work entails organizing technical assistance to action coalitions and AARP state offices that are improving funding for nursing education or modernizing the scope of practice laws.
+Within this role, she places a strong emphasis on building coalitions and engaging stakeholders.

 Find the Public Policy Institute content you are looking for by entering in search terms below.